Janome Memory Craft 500E vs Brother PE900: Embroidery Space or Guided Simplicity?

 Leathercraft looks simple until the workbench starts asking for the right tool at the right moment.
 That is the real difference between these two buys.

 For quilting, mat size is a workflow choice more than a shopping preference.
+A large mat gives you a longer cutting lane, which helps when you are trimming.

 A compact model tool kit is the better first setup when you build in a small space or want something you can clear away fast.